K2 Black Panther MBT

 * Upgrading the Semi-Active In-arm Suspension Unit to an Active In-arm Suspension Unit

 * Integration of a high-resolution terrain-scanning system to the vehicle's suspension system.
-This is purported to allow the vehicle to "plan ahead" by scanning nearby terrain up to 50 meters away in all directions and calculate the optimal position of the bogies in order to improve vehicle handling over uneven terrain.
+This is purported to allow the vehicle to "plan ahead" by scanning nearby terrain up to 50 meters away in all directions and calculating the optimal position of the bogies in order to improve vehicle handling over uneven terrain.

 * Integration of a hard-kill anti-missile system.